fed/webpack-version-file/README.md

 [![Build Status](https://travis-ci.org/fknussel/webpack-version-file.svg)](https://travis-ci.org/fknussel/webpack-version-file) ![Dependencies Status](https://david-dm.org/fknussel/webpack-version-file.svg) ![devDependencies Status](https://david-dm.org/fknussel/webpack-version-file/dev-status.svg)

 This is a simple [Webpack](https://webpack.github.io/) plugin which generates a file with your package name, version number, build date and any other details you might need.
-This is particularly useful as a way to know which version of your project is deployed at any given time. `webpack-version-file` is based on [morficus/version-file](https://github.com/morficus/version-file).
+This is particularly useful as a way to know which version of your project is deployed at any given time.

 Here's an example of the automatically generated `version.txt` file, which should get deployed next to your `bundle.js`: